Install EL Linux via PXE and UEFI

 NOTE: We assume throughout the use of client UEFI booting, since the old BIOS booting is more or less deprecated.

-Configure the default boot method as UEFI in /usr/local/etc/pxeconfig.conf:
+See the pxeconfig_installation page.
+Configure the default boot method to be UEFI in /usr/local/etc/pxeconfig.conf:

 [DEFAULT]